mahdi2001h/WifiController/README.md

 # WifiController

-Use android application to connect esp8266 nodemcu.the phurpose is design a personal android application for your IOT projects. here is both android and arduino codes.
+Use android application to connect esp8266 nodemcu.the purpose is design a personal android application for your IOT projects. here is both android and arduino codes.